Level: Resort nearby

 On this page, we describe the reef facing the hotel.
 As the beach is private, only the resort guests can access the spot.

 Récif Attitude hotel has its own restaurant.
-Numerous other options can be found in the surroundings.
+Numerous other options can be found in the surrounding area.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.